-When an application for admission is complete, it is brought to the next meeting of the GCTS Admissions Committee.
-The Committee may decide: (a) to approve the application and offer admission; (b) to offer admission in another program or college; (c) to seek further information (to defer consideration); (d) place the applicant in a "waiting pool" (with the possibility of a later admission offer, space permitting); or (e) to decline the application.
-The GCTS Office will inform the applicant of the admissions decision, with a copy of the admission letter being sent to the college.
-(College Graduate Directors also receive a copy of the admissions letter).
+The Admissions Committee may decide: (a) to approve the application and offer admission; (b) to offer admission in another program or college; (c) to seek further information (to defer consideration); (d) place the applicant in a "waiting pool" (with the possibility of a later admission offer, space permitting); or (e) to decline the application.
+The GCTS Office will inform the applicant of the admissions decision, with a copy of the letter being sent to the college.
+(College Graduate Directors also receive a copy of the admissions letter.)
 An offer of admission will indicate the languages (if any) which the GCTS Admissions Committee has recognized as fulfilling admissions requirements (if applicable), and the conditions (if any) that have been attached to the applicant's admission.